aws-samples/emr-on-eks-hudi-iceberg-delta/README.md

 ## Example 3: Run Open-Source Delta Lake with EMR on EKS

-Below is the Delta code snippet to load initial dataset.
-As a one-off task, there should be two tables setup on the same data:
+Below is the Delta code snippet loading initial dataset.
+As a one-off task, there should be two tables setup on top of the same source data:

 - **Delta table "delta_table_contact"**: Defined on the TABLE_LOCATION `s3://{S3_BUCKET_NAME}/delta/delta_contact`.
 The MERGE/UPSERT operation must implement on the Delta destination table.
 Athena can’t query this table though.
 - **Athena table "delta_contact"**: Defined on the manifest location `s3://{S3_BUCKET_NAME}/delta/delta_contact/_symlink_format_manifest/`.
 All read operations from Athena must use this table.